 Have you published a lot of content recently?
 Have your tweets been on fire?
 Do you have a lot of different updates to share?
 Or maybe there’s an exciting piece of news in your industry—that a lot of people have covered?

-If you have a lot of information to include in a newsletter—but no one piece is enough to have its own newsletter—consider doing a roundup.
+If you have a lot of information to include in a newsletter—but no one piece is enough to have its own newsletter—consider putting it into a roundup newsletter template.

 5. Frequently asked questions (FAQs)

 You probably get a lot of the same questions over and over.
 Or your support team does.
 Or customer service.
 Or sales.

 The point is—it’s not that hard to get a list of frequently asked questions.
 You can look in your email inbox, talk to other teams, or take a look at live chat logs.

 What’s great about this newsletter idea is that it can help save you time in other places.